cleancode198/simple-crypto-chat/README.md

 It was built with vanilla JavaScript.

 ## About Me
-Hi! 👋 I'm Tijan, passionate **blockchain developer** from Slovenia.
-Take a look at my [portfolio](https://tijan.dev).
+Hi! 👋 I'm Jin, passionate **web and blockchain developer**.
+Take a look at my [portfolio](https://jinkong.netlify.com).

-You can get in touch with me through my [website](https://tijan.dev) or contact me on [twitter](https://twitter.com/0xTijan).
+You can get in touch with me through my [website](https://jinkong.netlify.com) or contact me on [linkedin](https://linkedin.com/in/jinkong198).

 Do you like my work?
-You can support me by donating to this address: 0xC4C6A0bc6648a4F343bd86D7C48C9967530fbB48
+You can support me by donating to this address: 0xf18432a6d3C6f8720227C2856dEE97B6d99357EF

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)